-One of our partner proprietors in Ireland introduces her eco-friendly biomass burning boiler and her initiatives to recover the lost acres of Ireland’s forests.
-She shared the following information with us.
+One of our partners in Ireland introduces her eco-friendly wood stove and her initiatives to restore the lost acres of Irish forests.
+Here is how:

 Recovering the lost forest

-Speaking of timber, the history of forestry in Ireland is really quite fascinating.
-Ireland used to be one of the most heavily forested countries in all of Europe, mostly stands of oak and pine.
-However, centuries of deforestation from agricultural clearing, industrial processes, and English interests resulted in only 1% of the total land area of the country covered in forests by the end of the 19th century.
+Speaking of timber, the history of forestry in Ireland is quite fascinating.
+Ireland used to be one of the most forested countries in all of Europe, mainly with oak and pine trees.
+However, centuries of deforestation mainly due to land clearing, industrial processes and English intervention meant that by the end of the 19th century only 1% of the country's total area was still covered with forests.

-Since entering the EU, incentives have been introduced to increase Ireland’s forested acreage.
-Currently Ireland has a total forest cover of about 1,789,000 acres equivalent to 10.5% of the national area and 43% of this is in private ownership.
-The goal is to increase forest cover in the country to 17% by 2030.
+Now that Ireland is a member of the EU, it has received some European funds to increase its forest cover.
+Currently, Ireland has a total forest area of about 723,982 hectares, which corresponds to 10.5% of the national area, of which 43% is privately owned.
+The target is to increase the forest area in the country to 17% by 2030.

-Stay at Esther’s eco-friendly guesthouse to explore more than 2,000 acres of Coillte forest and see this renewable resource in action.
-There are protected areas, harvested areas, and stands of forest in all stages of development throughout.
-Every day you can visit a different part on horseback, on foot, or by mountain bike!
+Stay at Esther’s eco-friendly guesthouse to explore more than 810 hectares of Coillte forest and see this renewable resource in action.
+You will get to see all the stages of development of trees, by exploring protected areas, harvesting areas and forest stands.
+Each day you can explore a different part on horseback, on foot or by bike!